Part 3: Dances of Central and Northern Europe

 Discussion Question 1

-In the 1930s and 1940s, the Nazis used German Folk Dance as a propaganda tool as a tool to fuel their nationalist ideology.
-Doing traditional German Folk Dance was considered to be a social signal for as a member of the so-called “master-race”.
+In the 1930s and 1940s, the Nazis used German folk dance as a propaganda tool to fuel their nationalist ideology.
+Performing traditional German folk dance was considered a social signal of membership in the so-called “master race”.
 Special dances were even invented for the Hitler Youth.
-During the same time period, in the United States, German Folk Dancing was rarely performed even by German immigrant communities.
-After the war, it took a long time for German dancing to be done in the USA again, but in the 1950s many US soldiers brought German dances back to the US and it saw a revitalization.
+During the same period, German folk dancing was rarely performed in the United States, even among German immigrant communities.
+After the war, it took some time for German dancing to return to the USA, but in the 1950s, many US soldiers brought German dances back, revitalizing the tradition.
 What does all of this tell us about the role of folk dancing in politics?

 Media Attributions